Mozambique

 Learn more about MOMENTUM’s efforts to strengthen youth health care and leadership.

-Reaching Every Child with Routine Immunization Services
+Reaching Every Child With Routine Immunization Services

-Helping Mozambique Deliver the COVID-19 Vaccine
+Helping Mozambique Deliver COVID-19 Vaccines

-MOMENTUM Routine Immunization Transformation and Equity also works with health care workers to address their concerns and increase their capacity to deliver COVID-19 vaccinations.
-We engage with professional health associations to encourage health workers to get vaccinated and advocate for vaccination in their communities.
-In collaboration with the United Nations Children’s Fund (UNICEF), Johns Hopkins University, and the Inter-religious Program Against Malaria (PIRCOM), we help create strategic communications plans and community engagement programs to promote the vaccine.
+MOMENTUM also works with health workers to increase their capacity to deliver COVID-19 vaccinations.
+We engage with professional health and business associations to encourage workers to get vaccinated and advocate for vaccination in their communities.
+We partnered with the Confederation of Economic Associations in Mozambique to engage the private sector in COVID-19 vaccination.
+We also work with the United Nations Children’s Fund, Johns Hopkins University Center for Communication Programs, and the Inter-Religious Program Against Malaria (PIRCOM), to create strategic communications plans and community engagement programs to promote the vaccine.

 MOMENTUM Private Healthcare Delivery: PSI Mozambique